rossmeissl/bernsandblaise/_includes/wedding.md

 : **Sunday, March 10, 2019**, from **9:00-10:30am** at the Lochnaiar.
 We'll be serving Racine's world-famous kringle and saying our goodbyes (but maybe only until the next weekend!).

 Lodging
 : We will have a block rate at the [DoubleTree Harbourwalk](https://doubletree3.hilton.com/en/hotels/wisconsin/doubletree-by-hilton-hotel-racine-harbourwalk-RACGLDT/index.html) in downtown Racine.
-Booking details forthcoming.
+Please call **262-632-7777** for a reservation by **February 04, 2019**, and use block name **Huddleston & Rossmeissl Wedding**.
+Marina view rooms are priced at $119 per night (double bed and king beds available).

 Kenosha
 : **Kenosha** is an old-fashioned Wisconsin town on the shores of beautiful Lake Michigan.
 While you're there, make sure to honor Sara's Potente family heritage and hit up our favorite Italian deli/grocery store ("a Kenosha tradition for 67 years!"), [Tenuta's](http://www.tenutasdeli.com/).